 (note that APA membership is not required):

-- Join for $10 without the journal or $20 with the journal included at www.apa.org/divapp.
+- Join for $10 without the journal (Psychology of Addictive Behaviors) subscription or $20 with the journal (Psychology of Addictive Behaviors) at www.apa.org/divapp.

 Division 50 is an active and diverse group of practitioners and researchers brought together by a common interest in promoting excellence in treatment, prevention, research, and professional training across the broad range of addictive behaviors.
 We have an active student group.
 Our Student Representatives are Tessa Frohe, email@example.com, and Laura Lesnewich, firstname.lastname@example.org.